Translated cit. from Hans W. Fischer's book “Das Schlemmerparadies”

 Or sinking into a meadow, flooded with bittercress, overshadowed by umbels, woven into the swelling juiciness of the ground in such a way, that its power runs into your own veins and you feel it as natural, when a lemon butterfly on the nipple or the dazzling dragonfly takes a seat on your knee and flaps its wings – you feel its flaps.

 Or finally, a moss cushion under your head, on a smooth, resilient mattress of pine needles, on which you can sledge with your whole body, in floating heat resinously breathed around.
 All this is beautiful alone, of course also beautiful in pairs: But only, if this second being is completely adapted to the outside and related by blood.
 More likely – yes, it is more likely alone.

-Cor!
-Have you ever jumped headfirst into a blazing pile of withered leaves just for the fun of it?
-Most people only know the joys of nudity from bathing.
-They have only one part, even an essential one.
+Man, have you ever jumped headfirst into a blazing heap of withered leaves just because you enjoyed it?
+Most people only know the pleasures of nudity from bathing.
+They only have a part, if only a substantial part.
 You have to lie down in the water like in a bed.

 Who swims with pleasure, swims completely horizontally, so that with the advance the flowing back flood touches the whole body.
 You lie down a little on your side, just one arm forward, the whole form as pointed as possible, and withstand every push until you begin to sink still.
 The best way to get into the water, is a very shallow header, so that you shoot along just below the surface like a fish, silverly torn through the coolness.

 Whoever cannot swim, does not know what open water is; you remain a stranger, even if you stand up to your neck.
 The pleasures of permanent and sports swimming are no subject here, they are work.
 But you must feel completely safe, which does not break through the waves with a broad-chested, zealous snort, but trust the load-bearing capacity calmly.